MBA 507 or equivalent knowledge and HCMT-527

 MBA Required Courses

 This course introduces MBA students to the theories, context, and managerial value of financial and management accounting.
 The role of accountants, the accounting equation, the accounting cycle, and financial reporting will be presented.
-The use of relevant accounting data to analyze internal operating decisions, allocate scare resources, and assess overall firm health will be emphasized.
+The use of relevant accounting data to analyze internal operating decisions, allocate scarce resources, and assess overall firm health will be emphasized.
 This course is designed to provide specific skills for the workplace as well as showcase the accounting function as an important foundational framework for the pursuit of advanced business education.

 The world is increasingly characterized by diversity and an integrated economy.
 Balancing the business opportunities and risks associated with dynamic and uncertain global changes is critical to effective leadership in this global economy.
 Leaders must learn how to integrate their understanding of culture, ethics, economic and policial issues into their decision making and strategy development.